Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/EnhancedNavMeshAgent.md

 #### Speed

 Sets the maximum speed of this Agent.
-Equivalent to Crowds [`Navigator.MaximumSpeed`](../Navigator/#maximum-speed) property.
+Equivalent to Crowds [`Navigator.MaximumSpeed`](../Navigator.md#maximum-speed) property.

 #### Angular Speed

-todo
+Sets the maximum turning speed of this Agent (degrees/second).
+Equivalent to Crowds [`Navigator.MaximumAngularSpeed`](../Navigator.md#maximum-angular-speed) property.

 #### Acceleration

-todo
+Sets the maximum acceleration of this Agent.
+Equivalent to Crowds [`Navigator.MaximumAcceleration`](../Navigator.md#maximum-acceleration) property.

 #### Stopping Distance

-todo
+Sets how far before the end of a path the agent should begin slowing to a stop.
+Equivalent to Crowds [`SteerForGoal.SlowingDistance`](../Steering/SteerForGoal.md#slowing-distance) property.

 #### Auto Braking